72nd Infantry Division (Wehrmacht)

 The 72nd Infantry Division (72.
 Infanterie-Division) was formed on 19 September 1939 in Trier from Grenz-Division Trier, a border security unit.

 It was later refitted in Poland in March 1944 as part of the 24th wave (Aufstellungswelle).

+On 1 January 1945, the division, then under command of the 4th Panzer Army of Army Group A, had a strength of 10,493 men.

 The division surrendered to the Red Army in May 1945, after which Generalmajor Karl Arning was convicted of war crimes in the Soviet Union.